 There are several tips for students and families as the number of essays grow:

 - Start early: Writing college essays often means forgetting a lot of what you learned in high school English class, so it takes many revisions to write a great essay.

 - Get Help: It might be a family member, teacher, or mentor, or you may want to hire a professional coach.
 But get some help with brainstorming, editing, and revising your essay.

 - Develop a Plan: Create a spreadsheet to track every essay for every college.
 Use that to create a calendar that works.
-The free course on LifeLaunchr is a great start.

-The college admissions process is becoming more stressful and complex each year.
+The college admissions process is becoming more stressful and complicated each year.
 And the number of essays is reflective of this complexity.
 But with a little planning, you can write thoughtful, personal, authentic responses to each question and essay prompt.